 York is the foodie capital of the north.
 It may be best known for its Viking history and spectacular Minster, but it's also acclaimed for its grub.
 Here’s our guide to a foodie day in York.

-Many an hour can be spent shopping in the pleasant surroundings of York – whether your Christmas list includes designer clothes, vintage jewellery, quirky gifts or something for the family foodie.
+Many an hour can be spent shopping in the pleasant surroundings of York – whether your list includes designer clothes, vintage jewellery, quirky gifts or something for the family foodie.

 Great value tickets to York